srcwr/maps-cstrike/README.md

 	- `fastdlpy/`
 		- `99-cloudflared.conf`
 			- some sysctls I put on to silence some cloudflared warnings
-		- `fastdlpy.service`
-			- a systemd service file for fastdlpy
 		- `main.py`
 			- The meat of the name-to-hash redirections for [main.fastdl.me](https://main.fastdl.me/)
-		- `main2.py`
-			- Currently unused but basically the same thing but instead for a server that is hosting the .bsp.bz2 itself
 		- `requirements.txt`
 			- pip requirements yada yada
-		- `setup-venv.sh`
-			- quicker venv setup so I don't have to remember every time
 	- `fastdlpy_nocf/`
 		- non-cloudflare version of fastdlpy.
 Could probably just be merged with fastdlpy and use environment-variables to configure it instead.
-	- `log-counter/`
-		- Unused nginx log 'parser' to get the count of each map downloaded in a day
 	- [`main.fastdl.me`](https://main.fastdl.me/)
 		- Mainly placeholder files for keeping the directory structure.
 	- [`mainr2.fastdl.me`](https://mainr2.fastdl.me/)